2014 Winter Olympics: National houses

 During the Games some countries had a national house, a meeting place for supporters, athletes and other followers.
 Houses could be either free for visitors to access or have limited access by invitation only.

 Sports

-The 2014 Winter Olympics featured 98 events over 15 disciplines in 7 sports.
+The 2014 Winter Olympics featured 98 medal events over 15 disciplines in 7 sports.
 A total of twelve new events were contested, making it the largest Winter Olympics to date.